karinakozarova/Ruby_training/README.md

 [1, 2, 3, false].any?   # => true
 ````

-# symbols
+# Symbols
 Symbols always start with a colon (:).
-They must be valid Ruby variable names, so the first character after the colon has to be a letter or underscore (_); after that, any combination of letters, numbers, and underscores is allowed.
+They must be valid Ruby variable names, so the first character after the colon has to be a letter or underscore (_); after that, any combination of letters, numbers, and underscores is allowed. <br>

 Make sure you don't put any spaces in your symbol name—if you do, Ruby will get confused.
 ````ruby